 Robust post-production tools are available today for photographers to use, and it is common for vast visual changes to take place once the raw images are taken in.
 A number of tools are available, from free applications to professional tools, prominently, Adobe’s Photoshop and Lightroom and Serif’s Affinity Photo.

-Post-production also allows you to adjust overall lighting; removing and cleaning up flaws in the jewelry; ensuring sparkle, focus, and reflections are correct; and blurring out unimportant elements.
+Post-production also allows you to adjust overall lighting, removing and cleaning flaws in the jewelry, ensuring sparkle, focus, and reflections are correct, and blurring out unimportant elements.
 Small changes like airbrushing the model, or reducing the intensity of background textures and colors, can make a massive compositional difference.

-However, we recommend not over-relying on post production, and trying to achieve as much as possible during the shoot itself.
+However, we recommend not over-relying on post-production and trying to achieve as much as possible during the shoot itself.
 Post-production is built on top of the actual shoot, so even the smallest of misses or human errors can visibly derail an entire exercise.
-And if you make enhancements that look artificial to the audience, their faith in the product will pretty much drop to zero.
+And if you make enhancements that look artificial to the audience, their faith in the product will drop.

-Once you’ve finished post production, you now have a considerable bank of beautiful earring images to choose from.
+Once you’ve finished post-production, you now have a considerable bank of beautiful earring images to choose from.
 Ultimately the techniques and hacks you will come up with are your own, and we merely hope to set you off on the journey.
-Go forth, use them wisely, tailored to the platform you plan to use, and enjoy the process.